Pastor: Rev. J. Randall Hubbard

-The Community of Epiphany, an intentional congregation with more than 3,300 parishioners today, continues to grow.
-Each year on the Feast of Epiphany the members rededicate themselves to the following:
+The Community of Epiphany, a congregation with more than 3,300 parishioners, continues to grow.
+Each year on the Feast of Epiphany the members rededicate themselves to the following mission:

 “Animated by the Holy Spirit and rooted in the Roman Catholic tradition, we are the Community of Epiphany on a pilgrimage of faith.
 In response to our baptismal call and sustained by prayer:

 • We choose to live the Gospel of Christ with humility and compassion.

 • We search for truth in a complex and changing world.

 • We experience the struggle and excitement of transformation through conversion.

 • We accept the responsibility of shared, collaborative ministry.